 I advise having either your supplier or your roofing contractor do this estimate.
 They won’t be exact either, but may come a little closer than you will, though you might want to make your own calculations and see how they compare.

-NOTE: At the bottom of the page you will find a roofing cost calculator.
+NOTE: At the bottom of the page you will find a FREE roofing cost calculator.

-With the roofing calculator you can estimate the cost of a new roof for a new home or the replacement roof cost for an older home.
+With the roofing calculator you can estimate the approximate cost of new roofing for a new home or the approximate replacement roofing cost for an older home.
 It gives you a rough estimate that you can use to compare with estimates from roofing contractors.